-Join Bryan O'Neil Hughes for an in-depth discussion in this video Keeping an eye on the Efficiency indicator, part of Photoshop Insider Training: Optimizing Photoshop's Performance.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Keeping an eye on the Efficiency indicator, part of Photoshop: Optimizing Performance.

 Let's take a look at a great way to monitor…the efficiency and the general well-being of your Photoshop performance environment.…Here we've got this large image open, and I'm going to come…down to the document window here, and I'm going to change this…from document size to efficiency, and we're going to get sort of…a health reading on how effective and efficient our performance is.…And this is pretty remarkable considering we've got a four image merge, 32 bit file,…it's layered, there's a smart filter and we're at 100%, which is great.…